This guide is a how-to for streaming using a 3rd party software such as OBS, and many of these instructions may also be applied to other software.

 Ensure that you are running the latest version of rekordbox, that your drivers and firmware are up-to-date, and that your broadcast software is current as well.

 Step 2 - Download the Necessary Software

-You can also use other similar applications such as Sound Siphon or Loopback, but those are both paid apps and Soundflower works, and is free, so why not?
+You can also use other similar applications such as Sound Siphon or Loopback, but those are both paid apps and Blackhole works, and is free, so why not?